 The starting objective related to the VDCS camera development was to capture and process camera images on a Linux PC.
 This objective included developing a menu based software program where a user can command the camera hardware to capture images within AGS4 -VDCS specification (Table 2).
 The images captured had to be able to be downloaded, processed, and displayed in any typical image viewing application.

-Before developing software to communicate to the camera, the camera command set manifest provided by the manufacture was verified and updated.
+Before developing software to communicate to the camera, the camera command set manifest provided by the manufacturer was verified and updated.
 The manifest is a document containing every byte stream command argument that could be transmitted to the camera along with the expected camera responses per transmission.
 For verification, each commanding argument was tested using RealTerm software, which allows for anticipated byte sequences to be sent and received over an RS-232 serial port.
 After successfully capturing and receiving image data, very few discrepancies were identified and documented throughout the testing process.

 The software development began with programming library functions (or drivers) to bridge the gap between software and hardware.
 Several library functions sets had to be developed in order to achieve the capabilities stated within the specifications.
 The developed functions would also serve as a starting foundation for all future branch objectives.
 Simpler function sets would send two or three command bytes to the camera and wait for an acknowledgement response to confirm successful execution of the function.
 More complex functions, such as downloading standard images, rapid-fire images, and thumbnails all required post JPEG file processing because the raw data received directly from the camera was an incomplete file and un-viewable.
 These functions required the pre-pending of a JPEG header section, which contains data specific to the image resolution and compression ratio as well as the encoding scheme.

 A user interface menu program was developed for a user to execute any of the developed function sets.
 The main menu functions are shown below in Figure 3.